movoid12/noteslify/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

+## Create database with Supabase

+- connect your github profile with Supabase and create a database and set a name and password for it.
+- then go to Settings => Database => Connection string => URl and copy that link
+- add the postgresql in the provider of `datasource db` inside your prisma configuration: `schema.prisma`
+- got to table editor on the Supabase and check if you see the tables: account, example, session, user.... if so, then our database is succesfully working

+## Set Authentication

+- by default you can set it by connect it with discord and all is set. follow that link below:

+### Authentication with Github OAuth

+-

 ## Learn More

 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: